bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/setban.md

 - n: "Bantime"
   t: "numeric<br>(int)"
   p: "Optional<br>(0 or 1)"
   d: "Time in seconds how long (or until when if `absolute` is set) the entry is banned.
-The default is 24h which can also be overwritten by the -bantime startup argument."
+The default is 24h which can also be overwritten by the -bantime startup argument"

 {% enditemplate %}